debruine/sim_mem/README.md

 ### Simulate the data

+We're going to use this data to get some realistic values to describe the variables.
 First we put the data into wide format so there is one column for each cell.

 ``` r
 vars <- agg_data %>%